About Goliad County

 Texas law requires most documents affecting real property to be recorded in Goliad County where the property is located to provide constructive notice to subsequent purchasers.
 Goliad County Clerk's office maintains both grantor-grantee indexes and geographic indexes to help with property research.
 Property tax records are handled separately by Goliad County Tax Assessor-Collector's Office, which maintains information on property valuations, tax assessments, payment history, and exemptions.

-Goliad County Appraisal District, an independent entity, determines property values and can be reached for While Goliad County does not currently offer a full free online property search portal, limited property tax information may be available through the Appraisal District's system.
+Goliad County Appraisal District, an independent entity, determines property values and can be contacted through the office’s website.
+While Goliad County does not currently offer a full free online property search portal, limited property tax information may be available through the Appraisal District's system.
 Researchers can access the records room during regular business hours to examine documents.
 Abstract companies and title companies frequently research these records when properties are sold or refinanced.

 Vital Records